KDE/digikam-doc/slideshow_tools/slide_tool.rst

 .. contents::

 This tool render a series of items as a basic slide-show.
-To run this tool you can use the menu entry View -> Slideshow or simply press the **slideshow** button on top of icon-view item.
+To run this tool you can use the menu entry View -> Slideshow sub-menus or simply press the **Show FullScreen** button on top of icon-view item.

 .. figure:: images/slide_button.webp